Getting started

 Internal links deliver three core SEO and engagement benefits:

-1. They Distribute SEO Power.
-Every page earns authority over time.
-Internal links let that authority flow between articles, helping new or less-visited posts rank faster.
-In Google's view, links are signals of importance; if your top-performing pages link to newer ones, they pass some of that trust along.
+- They distribute SEO power.
+Every page earns authority over time, and internal links let that authority flow between articles.
+If your top-performing pages link to newer ones, they pass some of that trust along.

 Why Longer Content Makes Internal Linking Work Better

 Internal linking needs space and context.
 Short posts often lack enough substance to reference other pages without sounding forced.
-When your article runs longer—typically 1,800 to 2,500 words—you naturally explore multiple subtopics, questions, and examples.
+When your article runs longer, usually 1,800 to 2,500 words, you naturally explore more subtopics, questions, and examples.

 That deeper coverage unlocks stronger linking opportunities:

-1. More Anchor Opportunities.
-Longer articles include more paragraphs, headings, and variations of key terms.
-The linker can connect relevant topics naturally—linking "AI blog tools" to one post and "Shopify content automation" to another—without repetition.
+- More anchor opportunities.
+Longer articles include more paragraphs, headings, and variations of key terms, so the linker can connect relevant topics naturally without repetition.

-2. Stronger Semantic Context.
-Google analyzes the surrounding text to evaluate link relevance.
-A longer section gives each anchor richer context, improving how search engines interpret relationships between your pages.
+- Stronger semantic context.
+Google analyzes the surrounding text to evaluate link relevance, and longer sections give each anchor richer context.

-3. Higher Reader Retention.
+- Higher reader retention.
 When readers find helpful in-text links throughout a detailed guide, they stay longer and consume more pages.
-That engagement signals quality, helping long-form content outperform shorter posts in traffic and dwell time.

 Best Practices for Internal Linking

-• Use natural anchor text.
-Link phrases that fit the sentence; skip "click here."
+- Use natural anchor text.
+Link phrases that fit the sentence and avoid empty prompts like click here.

-• Limit to 6–10 links per article.
-Too many can look manipulative; too few wastes opportunity.
+- Limit links per article.
+Around 6 to 10 links is often enough.
+Too many can look manipulative and too few waste opportunity.

-• Link within topic clusters.
-Guide readers logically from beginner to advanced content.
+- Link within topic clusters.
+Guide readers logically from beginner content to more advanced pages.

 Why It Is Included in the Professional Plan